1 Corinthians Chapter 5

 Rebuking Fornication

-- Fornication is actually reported among you.
-And fornication of such a kind that it’s not even done among the pagans, insomuch as someone has the wife of his father.fnquotation/allusion to Numbers 18:8 and Leviticus 20:11
+• 1 Fornication is actually reported among you, and fornication of such a kind that it’s not even done among the pagans, namely that someone has the wife of his father.fnquotation/allusion to Leviticus 18:8 and 20:11

-- And you are *puffed up.
-And more, you weren’t grieved at all, so that the man who did this deed might be removed from your midst.
+• 2 And you are *puffed up and didn’t mourn instead, so that the man who did this deed might be removed from your midst.

-- When you (and my spirit) are assembled with the power of our Lord Jesus, then in the name of our Lord JesusfnThere are four ways to assemble the three significant parts of this verse with the infinitive verb “to deliver” in the beginning of the next verse.
-The principle parts are: the phrase “in the name” (of our Lord Jesus), the participle “being assembled”, the phrase “with the power” (of our Lord Jesus).
+• 4 When you (and my spirit) are assembled with the power of our Lord Jesus, then in the name of our Lord JesusfnThere are four ways to assemble the three significant parts of this verse with the infinitive verb “to deliver” in the beginning of the next verse.
+The principal parts are: the phrase “in the name” (of our Lord Jesus), the participle “being assembled”, the phrase “with the power” (of our Lord Jesus).
 In a shortened form, here are the ways to look at it: (1) “Assembled in the name… with the power of Jesus deliver…” (2) “Assembled in the name and with the power… deliver…” (3) “Assembled… in the name and with the power deliver…” (4) “Assembled with the power… in the name of Jesus deliver…” Versions #2 and #3 seem out of place because they repeat the authority/power twice in the same clause.
-While #1 has no obvious issues, the phrase “in the name” is more commonly used of pronouncements in the New Testament, (as in 2 Thessalonians 3:6, Acts 3:6, Acts 16:18).
-Therefore (#4) was chosen.
+While #1 has no obvious issues, the phrase “in the name” is more commonly used of pronouncements in the New Testament, (as in 2 Thessalonians 3:6, Acts 3:6, Acts 16:18). #4 was chosen for this reason, but the other options remain equally valid.

-- Purge the old leaven so you might be a new lump of dough, just as you are unleavened.
+• 7 Purge the old leaven so that you might be a new lump of dough, just as you are unleavened.
 For also our Passover lamb was sacrificed – the Anointed –

 Don’t socialize with “Christian” fornicators